davidlidebrandt/milestone-project-2/README.md

 own code and taking advantage of ready to go components and functions.
 The project involves writing logic for the game , working with the Web Storage API, the EmailJS service as well as the Firebase Firestore database.
 All intended to showcase a wide base of software skills.
-The focus of the project is interactivity which it achieves in many ways by allowing the player to chose sound and level settings, playing the game, opening and closing modals, staring and restarting the game and filing out forms.
+The focus of the project is interactivity which it achieves in many ways by allowing the player to chose sound and level settings, playing the game, opening and closing modals, starting and restarting the game and filing out forms.

 The "Nerko One" font was uses throughout the project to give the site a game-like look.
 The icons were chosen